oracle/accelerated-data-science/docs/source/user_guide/configuration/authentication.rst

   set_auth("api_key") # default signer is set to api_key
   os_auth = authutil.resource_principal() # use resource principal to as the preferred way to access object store

+``AuthContext`` context class can also be used to specify the desired type of authentication.
+It supports API key configuration, resource principal, and instance principal authentication, as well as predefined signers, callable signers, or API keys configurations from specified locations.
+See `API Documentation <../../ads.common.html#ads.common.auth.AuthContext>`__ for more details.